Finding God In Our Hearts with Msgr. Don Fischer-logo

 Ask host to enable sharing for playback control

-HOMILY • The 31st Sunday in Ordinary Time
+HOMILY • The First Sunday of Lent

 Learn more about your ad choices.
 Visit megaphone.fm/adchoices